The Sinking of the Lisbon Maru: UK Theatrical Release

 The documentary finally held its UK Premiere on 17 March at the historical Regent Street Cinema, the birthplace of UK cinema-going, a place where it used to train veterans to become cinema projectionists during both wars.
 The film was released at limited UK cinemas from 20 March 2025.
 It has been certified by the BBFC as 12A.
 Due to another Chinese blockbuster film and Disney's Snow White being released at around the same time, and mainstream cinema chains have a preference in blockbusters fiction films, the first roll-out of the distribution took place on 24 March 2025 across 14 cities with Everyman Cinemas exclusively.

 UK and Ireland Online Release

 The UK and Ireland distributor released the film for exclusive online streaming via its own platform "Odyssey" on 15 August 2025, the 80th Anniversary of VJ Day, as a gesture to commoerate the tradic war event.

 Special and Limited Edition Blu-ray Release

-The end of WWII 80th Anniversary special and limited edition of Blu-ray will be released on 25 Dembmer 2025, the same day as the Fall of Hong Kong.
+The end of WWII 80th Anniversary special and limited edition of Blu-ray will be released on 25 December 2025, the same day as the Fall of Hong Kong.